Ryocery/voicecurse-peak/README.md

 * **Forces & Durations:** Adjust launch forces, explosion radius, stun durations, and damage percentages.
 * **Specific Toggles:** Enable or disable specific transmutation rules or mechanics.

+The configuration applies only to yourself and what you want to happen to you when you say the keywords.

 ## Installation

 1. Ensure BepInEx is installed.
 2. Download the latest release of VoiceCurse.
 3. Extract the contents into your game's `BepInEx/plugins` folder.
 4. Run the game once to generate the configuration file.

+## Everyone needs to have the mod installed for it to work properly!